-Your research questions should flow from your purpose and problem statements; what are the research questions you are trying to answer?
+The research questions should flow from the purpose and problem statements; what are the research questions to be answered through this research?
 Why and how will answering these questions contribute to solving the research problem?
 A research question can only be answered with data or information.
 Note: Do not include specific interview or survey question/items here.
 Brief information/explanations may be provided in paragraph form, but RQs and hypotheses if applicable, should be presented in a bulleted format.